 Riyadh To Host Private Capital Forum This October

-Riyadh to Host Private Capital Forum this OctoberRiyadh to Host Private Capital Forum this October” - SVC, KSA
+Riyadh to Host Private Capital Forum this OctoberThis two-day event will bring together global experts and investors in Riyadh to explore the latest sector developments and working models” - Dr. Nabeel Koshak, CEO and Board Member at SVC

-RIYADH, SAUDI ARABIA, April 9, 2025 /EINPresswire / -- The Saudi Venture Capital Company (SVC) has announced the launch of the "Private Capital Forum 2025", which is the first forum of its kind in Saudi Arabia that focuses on private capital (venture capital, private equity, venture debt, and private credit).
+RIYADH, SAUDI ARABIA, April 15, 2025 /EINPresswire / -- The Saudi Venture Capital Company (SVC ) has announced the launch of the "Private Capital Forum 2025 ", which is the first forum of its kind in Saudi Arabia that focuses on private capital (venture capital, private equity, venture debt, and private credit).
 The forum is scheduled for October 22-23, 2025, at the King Abdullah Financial District (KAFD) in Riyadh.

 About SVC: